Common Mistakes Beginners Make While Quad Riding

 After all, they both have four wheels and a way to steer–how hard could it be?

 There’s no question that riding an ATV is a great way to feel the thrill of blazing down a trail, and in many ways, it’s simpler than driving your regular car.

 But it’s easy to underestimate the power of a quad, especially if you’re new to the game.
 Just like it took time to learn how to drive before you got your license, you have to take the same careful steps before feeling confident behind the wheel of an ATV.

-Newbie riders tend to make a lot of the same mistakes—and those mistake result in crashes, rollovers, and even serious injuries.
+Beginner riders tend to make a lot of the same mistakes—and those mistakes result in crashes, rollovers, and even severe injuries.

 Here are some common quad riding slip-ups that beginners make–and how to avoid them.

 More advanced riders might make ATV driving seem like a breeze, but don’t be fooled.
 A lot of time, practice, and practical knowledge went into that drive.